greyshi/greyshi.github.io/_posts/2012-02-07-example-content.md

 title: Example content
 ---

+I really decided to keep this post here to link to the song at the bottom.
+Good song time for you.

-This blog post shows a few different types of content that's supported and styled with Hyde.
+This blog post shows a few different types of content that's supported.
 Basic typography, images, and code are all supported.

 -----